 Drug and Alcohol Rehab in Hampshire

-Unfortunately, those who are addicted to drugs and alcohol are often stigmatized by society.
+Unfortunately, those who are addicted to drugs and alcohol are often stigmatised by society.
 Many people assume those addicted to drugs and alcohol are to blame for their problems.
-This view often forces those affected by addiction to build up the denial and to thus hide away from their problems.
+This view often forces those affected by addiction to build up denial and thus hide away from their problems.

 Many people suffering from drug and alcohol addiction often do not fit within the stereotype of somebody in their situation.
 Contrary to popular belief, the vast majority of people suffering from addiction are not homeless.
 Nor are these people lazy, unemployed, or unproductive.